 Author: Stuart McCulloch, Cyber Essentials assessor

 This blog post focuses on options for implementing technical controls to manage personally owned or bring-your-own devices (BYOD) to meet the requirements of the Government’s Cyber Essentials (CE) scheme.
-We find that our sector is primarily Microsoft focused and so this blog covers their MDM solutions, but there numerous available.
+We find that our sector is primarily Microsoft focused and so this blog covers its MDM solutions, but there numerous available.
 Please investigate your business requirements and make an informed decision.

 This means most education and research organisations need to start exploring technical options for managing mobile devices, rather than relying upon a policy- and guidance-based approach.